 2690-05 PROGRAM DESCRIPTION

 05.01 Inspection Program for 10 CFR Part 50 ISFSI Activities .
-The program for inspecting either a general or specific licensed ISFSI whose associated support programs are conducted under a 10 CFR Part 50 license, is described in Appendix A of this IMC
+The program for inspecting either a general or specific licensed ISFSI whose associated support programs are conducted under a 10 CFR Part 50 license, is described in Appendix A of this IMC and Appendix C of IMC 2515, “Light Water Reactor Inspection Program-Operations Phase.”
+If inspections associated with ISFSI support activities at reactor sites are conducted under Appendix C of IMC 2515 and are documented in accordance with Section 13.02 of IMC 0612, “Power Reactor Inspection Reports,” the associated findings should be evaluated consistent with guidance in IMC 0612 and for cross-cutting aspects.

 05.02 Inspection Program for AFR ISFSI Activities .
 The program for inspecting AFR ISFSIs is described in Appendix B of this IMC.